surprisehighway/craft-avatax/README.md

 Some things to do, and ideas for potential features:

-* Support partial/multiple refunds for a transaction (using CreateTransaction with type "ReturnInvoice").
 * Config settings for default tax codes at the Product Type level.

 ---